common-fate/terraform-provider-commonfate/README.md

 Then build the provider by running `make provider`

 # Running the example Terraform
-`cd` into the `/examples` folder and there are example terraform files that can be used for testing
+`cd` into the `/examples` folder and there are example terraform files that can be used for testing, make sure to `cd` into the example folder.

 You should now be able to run `terraform init` and `terraform plan` within the example folders